asg017/sqlite-lines/README.md

 ### The sqlite-lines CLI

-`sqlite-lines` comes with an example CLI modeled after [ndjson-cli](https://github.com/mbostock/ndjson-cli) that demos the speed and versatility to `sqlite-lines`.
+`sqlite-lines` comes with an example CLI modeled after [ndjson-cli](https://github.com/mbostock/ndjson-cli) that demos the speed and versatility of `sqlite-lines`.
 Download a pre-compiled version from the [Releases page](https://github.com/asg017/sqlite-lines/releases), or build yourself with:

 ```
 make cli
 ./dist/sqlite-lines
 ```

-The `sqlite-lines` CLI reads data from stdin and applies transformations with SQL code through it's arguments.
+The `sqlite-lines` CLI reads data from stdin and applies transformations with SQL code through its arguments.

 The first argument should be a SQL expression that is used transform a single line from stdlin.
 The available columns are `rowid`, which is the "line number" that is being processed, and `d`, an alias for `line`, which is the text content of the current line (inspired by ndjson-cli).
 For example, to uppercase every line from a file with [`upper()`](https://www.sqlite.org/lang_corefunc.html#upper):